tsallc/phonelist/CODEBASE_AUDIT.md

 ## 9. Refactor Plan Adherence

-*   **Status:** Canonical data extraction complete (Flattened Schema).
-Ready for Phase 1 schema implementation.
+*   **Status:** Canonical data extraction complete.
+Canonicalizer script (Phases 1-3) built to process CSV into this format.
+React app refactor Phase 1 (Schema Implementation) is pending.
 *   **Planning Docs:** `REFACTOR_PLAN.md`, `PROJECT_STATE.md`, `CODEBASE_AUDIT.md` updated.
-*   **Implementation:** `src/data/canonicalContactData.json` created/updated.
+*   **Implementation:** `src/data/canonicalContactData.json` created/updated. `lib/*.ts` and `scripts/*.ts` (pending) created for canonicalizer.

 ## 10. Conclusion

 The project is a functional React app using Vite, Tailwind, and shadcn/ui.
-The primary weakness (hardcoded data) has been addressed by extracting a canonical source of truth to `src/data/canonicalContactData.json` (using a flattened schema). `ArtifactCode.jsx` still needs refactoring.
-The project is ready to proceed with implementing schema validation based on the canonical data.
+The primary weakness (hardcoded data) has been addressed by establishing a canonical source of truth in `src/data/canonicalContactData.json`. `ArtifactCode.jsx` still needs refactoring.
+A supporting canonicalizer script is being built to manage the canonical data.
+The project is ready to proceed with implementing schema validation *within the React app* based on the canonical data (Phase 1 of refactor) once the canonicalizer script is complete.

+**Next Action (Canonicalizer):** Implement Phase 4 (Output Gen) & Phase 5 (CLI).
-**Next Action:** Create `src/schemas/` directory.
+**Next Action (React App Refactor):** Create `src/schemas/` directory and implement schemas matching `canonicalContactData.json`.